venation-digital/threatscenario/README.md

 # Venation Digital

+Hi there!

-This repository is the official source of Venation's threat scenario service.
+This is the community repository of Venation's threat scenario service.

-More details coming soon.
+In this directory you can find all relevant content to get started with creating your own scenario's.

+We will continue to keep adding content to this directory, so stay tuned for new updates.

+Cheers!